Rule XII. Clients' Security Trust Fund

 Section 4.
 Trustees; Appointment and Term of

 The Trustees shall be appointed by the court for terms as follows: One for 1 year, one for 2 years, one for 3 years, one for 4 years, and one for 5 years.
 After the initial appointments, each subsequent appointment shall be for a term of 5 years and no appointee who has served a full term of 5 years shall be eligible for reappointment to the committee until 1 year after the termination of his last term.
 Vacancies shall be filled by appointment by the Court for the unexpired term.
+For the purposes of this Rule, "members" shall include individuals disbarred by the District of Columbia Court of Appeals no more than two years before the commencement of the attorneys-client relationship if the client reasonably believed the lawyer was licensed to practice law in the District of Columbia at the time that the client retained the lawyer.

 Section 5.
 Duties of Trustees